Small and Fast!

 WHAT IS ESATA?

 eSATA was first introduced in 2004, which basically takes the internal SATA interface external (e = external).
-The eSATA interface is usually used in external storage enclosures but USB 2.0 interface is more popular.
-Most external hard drive enclosures with FireWire or USB interfaces use either PATA or SATA drives and bridges to translate between the drives interfaces and the enclosures external ports and this bridging incurs some inefficiency. eSATA does not suffer from these issues provided that the controller manufacturer (and its drivers) presents eSATA drives as ATA devices, rather than as "SCSI" devices (as has been common with Silicon Image).
-This information is from Wikipedia so go here to find out morel
+The eSATA interface is usually used in external storage enclosures but the USB 2.0 interface is more popular.
+Most external hard drive enclosures with FireWire or USB interfaces use either PATA or SATA drives and bridges to translate between the drives interfaces and the enclosures external ports and this bridging incurs some inefficiency. eSATA does not suffer from these issues provided that the controller manufacturer (and its drivers) presents eSATA drives as ATA devices, rather than as “SCSI” devices (as has been common with Silicon Image).

-Installation was a very simple.
-All you have to do is install the card in a PCI Express x4, x8 or x16 slot (I installed it on a x1 slot).
+Installation was very simple.
+All you have to do is install the card in a PCI Express x4, x8, or x16 slot (I installed it on an x1 slot).
 Then power up your computer and use the included CD to install the drivers.
 But I had issues when installing drivers from the CD on Windows 7 Enterprise 64-bit.
-So, I went to StarTech's website and download the latest drivers that worked fine.
-You can download the drivers here along with the user manual (if needed).
+So, I went to StarTech’s website and download the latest drivers that worked fine.

 I will use a Samsung HD501IJ 500GB SATA hard drive in the Sunbeam Tech USB 3.0 Airbox hard drive enclosure and test the data transfer rates using HD Tune Pro 3.5.
 I will also use the same hard drive on the Thermaltake BlacX Duet eSATA/USB docking station to get eSATA and USB 2.0 transfer rates.
 Then I will compare all of the results to see which is faster.

 I have used this StarTech PCIe eSATA adapter card for a few weeks now and it does not disappoint at all. eSATA has always given me great data transfer rates because it comes very close to USB 3.0 speeds.
-This card is not too expensive for the performance it delivers; you can probably find it for around $36 to $56 online (check out the Price Comparison button above).
+This card is not too expensive for the performance it delivers; you can probably find it for around $36 to $56 online.
 The installation is very easy and straight forward and the manual explains everything well. eSATA will definitely be around for a while and will not disappoint at all.
 I would rate this card 4.5 out of 5 and present it with our Highly Recommended award.